bloom-works/discovery-playbook/sections/prepare.md

 #### Set up rituals

 Discovery sprints follow agile methodology.
-Teams should be familiar with and make use of agile rituals and norms.
-That includes:
+Teams should be familiar with and make use of these agile rituals and norms:
-- standups,
+- Standups
-- weekly planning meetings,
+- Weekly planning meetings
-- weekly retros, and
+- Weekly retros
-- kanban-style project management tools.
+- Kanban-style project management tools

 These are all tools to help the team learn, iterate, and stay in sync.
 They also help the teams stay integrated, especially when people work remotely.
 Foster a culture of continuous learning and feedback by holding regular (weekly or every two week) team retros and making sure team members feel comfortable communicating.
 Don’t forget to make space for frequent kudos and celebrations!